jlumijarvi/mysql-replication-docker/README.md

-## Mysql replication into a slave in docker
+## MySQL Master-Slave replication into a slave in docker

-The tutorial assumes that there is a running master database server.
-The steps have been tested with MySQL version 5.7.
+This tutorial has the following prequisities:

+- a running MySQL master database server
+- MySQL version 5.7
+- Ubuntu 18 or Windows 10 as a host for the docker container

-### Master configuration
+### Master server configuration

+Login to the master server.
 Open the config file.

 ```
 sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf